Adhil

-The name Adhil /əˈdɪl/ has been applied to a number of stars, especially in the constellation of Andromeda.
+The name Adhil /əˈdɪl/ has been applied to a number of stars, especially the star of Xi Andromedae in the constellation of Andromeda.
 It is the name approved by the International Astronomical Union for Xi Andromedae.

 Origin

 Adhil was originally applied to the description of Ptolemy's 21st and 22nd of Andromeda in his star catalogue in Latin translated version of Almagest.

+There are two identifications of Ptolemy's 21st and 22nd of Andromeda: